hashicorp/vault-benchmark/docs/tests/secret-ldap-static.md

 # LDAP Static Secret Benchmark `ldap_static_secret`

-This benchmark will test the dynamic generation of LDAP credentials.
+This benchmark will test the static generation of LDAP credentials.

 ## Test Parameters